-At the Law Office of Christopher A. Connelly, attorney Chris Connelly has been aggressively defending clients accused of drug offenses for over 25 years and handles each case personally.
+At the Law Office of Christopher A. Connelly, attorney Chris Connelly has been aggressively defending clients accused of drug offenses for over 25 years and personally manages your case.
 He examines all aspects of the case, including the violation of your Constitutional rights against illegal search and seizure, when building your defense.
 Along with our staff at the Charlotte, North Carolina, office, attorney Connelly provides representation to clients that are facing a wide range of drug charges.

 If you were charged with a drug offense, do not talk to police.
 Talk to your lawyer.
 Contact our Charlotte firm to arrange a consultation.

 Different Types of Drug Charges

 Our firm is prepared to handle a wide range of cases in the state and federal courts of Mecklenburg County and Cabarrus County, North Carolina.
 Mr. Connelly defends clients against charges including those involving the following:

 - Possession with intent to sell or deliver

 - Drug trafficking